English

 It would not be possible to conceive of a more farcical, limited or fraudulent union-led campaign.

-Health workers protesting outside Westmead Hospital on May 31, 2023
+Health Services Union members protest outside Westmead Hospital in Sydney on May 31, 2023

 The HSU covers workers in diverse sections of the health system, including paramedics, radiographers, orderlies, cleaners, security guards, catering workers and administrative staff.